The Ghost of Vermeer of Delft Which Can Be Used as a Table: Related works

 Dalí revered Vermeer, and also drew several times on his The Lacemaker, for instance in Paranoiac-Critical Study of Vermeer's Lacemaker.
 Dali also painted a copy of The Lacemaker on commission from collector Robert Lehman.
-The Ghost of Vermeer should also be seen in the context of his other reworkings of historic paintings, such as several works inspired by Millet's Angelus.
+The Ghost of Vermeer should also be seen in the context of his other reworkings of historic paintings, such as several works inspired by Jean-François Millet's The Angelus.
 Images of anthropomorphic furniture as well as crutch-like objects are common in this period of his career.